SleipnirGroup/Sleipnir/docs/tips.md

 whereas sum-of-squares has the same minimum, is quadratic, and has no domain restriction.
 In other words, use `minimize(x ** 2 + y ** 2 + z ** 2)` instead of `minimize(hypot(x, y, z))`.

+## Deduplicating autodiff work

+Store common subexpressions in intermediate variables and reuse them instead of writing out the subexpressions each time.
+This ensures common subexpressions in the expression tree are only traversed and updated once.